jtpack/nymphes-osc/README.md

 # Why OSC?
 - OSC is a well-established standard at this point, and many powerful tools exist
-   - At a high-level, you can use an app like TouchOSC to create your own custom GUI with no coding required.
+   - You can use an app like TouchOSC to create your own custom GUI with no coding required.
-   - At a lower level, it is (relatively) easy to write a python application that speaks OSC and provides a completely custom GUI that fits your needs exactly.
+   - If you want to go lower-level, it is (relatively) easy to write a python application that speaks OSC and provides a completely custom GUI that fits your needs exactly.
 - OSC is network-based, so messages can be exchanged by devices anywhere on the network.
 Here are a few possibilities:
    - Connect Nymphes and your USB MIDI controllers to a Raspberry Pi running nymphes-osc.
 Control it from an iPad running TouchOSC
    - Use a touchscreen with the Raspberry Pi